Poh Chwee Chiang 傅候沯 (Po Chwee Chiang; Anxi, Fujian)

 二度梅 The Plum Trees Blossom Twice

-This is a novel written during the Qing Dynasty which has been adapted for opera performances.
+This is a novel written during the Qing Dynasty, which has been adapted for opera performances.
 During the Tang Dynasty, the upright official Mei Kui was framed by his political opponent Lu Qi and executed.
-Luckily, Mei Kui's son Mei Liangyu (梅良玉) escaped.
-Eventually, he took up a position as a servant in the house of Chen Dongchu where he fell in love with the Chens' daughter, Chen Xingyun (陈杏云).
-Chen happened to be a good friend of Mei Liangyu's father and when he discovered Mei Liangyu's identity he decided to betroth his daughter to him.
-Unbeknown to them, the villain Lu Qi had put up a memorial to the Tang Emperor to dispatch Chen Xingyun to foreign lands for a political marriage.
+Luckily, Mei Kui's son, Mei Liangyu (梅良玉), escaped.
+Eventually, he took up a position as a servant in the house of Chen Dongchu, where he fell in love with the Chens' daughter, Chen Xingyun (陈杏云).
+Chen happened to be a good friend of Mei Liangyu's father, and when he discovered Mei Liangyu's identity, he decided to betroth his daughter to him.
+Unbeknownst to them, the villain Lu Qi had put up a memorial to the Tang Emperor to dispatch Chen Xingyun to foreign lands for a political marriage.

 (Courtesy of Yik Han)